 So far, we have only investigated the structure of graphs that can be explained by particular level-1 networks that contain at most one cycle.
 Nevertheless, these results will help us to define the class of graphs that can be explained by general level-1 networks.
 As explained in much more detail in Section \ref{sec:general}, for every prime module $M$ in the MDT $(\MDT_G,\tau_G)$ of $G$ one can compute a quotient graph $G[M]/\Mmax(G[M])$ which is always a primitive graph.
-This observation leads to the following \begin{definition} $\PrimeCat$ denotes the class of all graphs $G$ for which $G[M]/\Mmax(G[M])\in \PolarCat$ for all prime modules $M$ of $G$. \end{definition} Note that $\PrimeCat$ includes the class of cographs, since they do not contain prime modules at all.
+This observation leads to the following \begin{definition} The class of \emph{prime polar-cats}, in symbols $\PrimeCat$, denotes the set of all graphs $G$ for which $G[M]/\Mmax(G[M])\in \PolarCat$ for all prime modules $M$ of $G$. \end{definition} Note that $\PrimeCat$ includes the class of cographs, since they do not contain prime modules at all.
 Our aim is now to replace every prime module $M$ in the MDT of $G$ by a suitable choice of labeled networks (in particular, elementary networks that explain the polar-cat $G[M]/\Mmax(G[M])$) to obtain labeled level-1 networks that explains $G$ (cf.\ Def.\ \ref{def:pvr}).
 The latter is based on the concept of prime-vertex replacement (pvr) graphs as established in \cite{BHS:21}.
 These results allow us to show that $G\in \PrimeCat$ if and only if $G$ can be explained by a level-1 network $(N,t)$, see Thm.\ \ref{thm:CharprimeCat}.
 Many examples show that level-1 networks that explain a given graph $G$ can differ in their topology and their label.